DevJJMendez/adsocitasmedicas/appcitasmedicas/PENDINGTASK.md

--   fix service for MedicalEntityController
+-   fix CONTROLLER for MedicalEntityController